rancher/rancher-docs/versioned_docs/version-2.8/reference-guides/rancher-webhook.md

 For example, if you are running Rancher v2.8.3, you need to pin Rancher-Webhook to version 103.0.2+up0.4.3.

 Note that if you view the Local cluster in Rancher, and then bring up `Workloads | Deployments`, selecting at least `System Namespaces`, you should see a `rancher-webhook` workload in the `cattle-system` namespace.
 It will probably have an associated version, but this isn't sufficient to determine if the webhook is pinned to a specific version.

-To do this, bring up the Rancher kubectl shell, or switch to a terminal session, and run the command
+To verify if the webhook is pinned, bring up the Rancher kubectl shell, or switch to a terminal session, and run:

 ```bash
 kubectl get settings rancher-webhook-version